Learning Technologies and Design (EdSp)

 How to Apply

-- Official transcripts should be sent to Graduate Admissions, 210 Jesse Hall, Columbia, MO 65211.
+- Official transcripts should be sent to MU Office of Research and Graduate Studies, 210 Jesse Hall, Columbia, MO 65211.

 Once all your application materials are in place, we will review your credentials and notify you of the decision.
 Most decisions are made within a month.